-Numerous items of connected equipment connected to the XLPE cable will use polymers that do char and ignite when exposed to an arc fault.
+No. Although XLPE insulation doesn't char when exposed to arcing, numerous items of connected equipment will use polymers that do char and ignite when exposed to an arc fault.
 Also, if the insulation is damaged exposing live conductors, these can be bridged through contamination resulting in char / carbon deposits and an arc fault.

-Q.21 How do you identify what type of fault has caused a tripping event?
+Q20.
+How do you identify what type of fault has caused a tripping event?